Order of Angell: Tower occupation and aftermath

-Order of Angell, 2007-2021
+Order of Angell

-In February 2007, members announced that Michigamua would become the Order of Angell (honoring James Burrill Angell, president of Michigan from 1871 to 1909, renowned for building Michigan into a leading public university).
+In February 2007, members announced that Michigamua would become the Order of Angell, a name selected to honor James Burrill Angell, president of Michigan from 1871 to 1909, renowned for building Michigan into a leading public university.
 They apologized for Michigamua's use of Native American themes and artifacts.
 Like Michigamua, the Order would select new members from the ranks of student leaders, but with increased efforts to ensure diversity.
 Rosters would be made public.
 Their aim would be "to bridge the communication gap between the many groups on campus, to help U-M realize the potential of its diverse reputation."
-Its first "prexy," or president, was Sirene Abou-Chakra, a Lebanese-American student who led the Arab-American Student Association.
+Its first "prexy", or president, was Sirene Abou-Chakra, a Lebanese-American student who led the Arab-American Student Association.
 Other members included the woman president of the Michigan Student Assembly; the leader of Army ROTC; and the co-captain of the men's varsity football team.
 "Our diversity is our strength," said Andrew Yahkind, the Jewish leader of the LSA Student Government.
 "I would not have joined this organization if I saw anything that was remotely insensitive."
 The Order sought and received recognition as an official student organization.
 Meetings were held in various locations.
 The old tower meeting space remained closed.

 In 2009, the Order of Angell started Leaders for Life, an annual program aimed at fostering leadership skills among 100 invited sophomores and juniors.
 Each year until 2019, prominent figures spoke to the question: "Knowing what you know now, what advice would you give to student leaders?"
-Participants included three presidents of the university; Michigan's governor; varsity football coaches; and leaders of businesses, community-welfare organizations and arts groups.
-In 2012, Leaders for Life surveyed some 1,200 student leaders of roughly 300 student organizations on the campus to identify traits that make for effective leadership among college students.
+Participants included three presidents of the university; Michigan's governor; varsity football coaches; and leaders of businesses, community-welfare organizations, and arts groups.
+In 2012, Leaders for Life surveyed some 1,200 student leaders of roughly 300 student organizations on campus to identify traits that make for effective leadership among college students.
 A follow-up survey in 2016 surveyed some 8,000 recent Michigan graduates to see if the traits identified in the initial survey were helpful after graduation.

 Members met for weekly discussions and encouraged constructive campus activities without officially sponsoring them.
 One example was Dance Marathon, a non-profit student organization that staged a major annual fundraising event for children with disabilities and serious illnesses.
 Another was K-grams, a mentoring program that matched Michigan students with elementary-school students in southeastern Michigan, most notably with a pen-pal project that fostered monthly correspondence between mentors and their mentees.